How Do You Get Depression? A Mental Health Perspective

 You may have heard that depression comes from a combination of genetics and environment.
 While this is true, it's only part of the picture.
 In fact, the disorder can be linked to several factors.
 What triggers depression in one person may or may not be the same trigger for someone else.
 The brain, genetics, stress, and physical health all seem to play a role.

 Researchers are also exploring the link between low moods and lower production of nerve cells in the hippocampus.
-They believe that stress slows the production of nerve cells (resulting in the smaller hippocampus).
+Stress slows the production of nerve cells, resulting in a smaller hippocampus.
 Nerve cells are needed to receive important neurotransmitters like dopamine and serotonin.
 Without the right number of receptors, it doesn't matter how much of the neurotransmitters the brain produces.

 This is changing the way the medical community thinks about medications like antidepressants.
 It appears that medication may allow new nerve cells to grow rather than flooding the body with the right neurotransmitters.
 This process can take a few weeks, which may explain the delay between starting an antidepressant and feeling better.
 As we learn more about how antidepressants affect nerve cell growth, we can potentially develop medications that work faster.